mauzeh/hangman-api/README.md

 composer update
 ```

-Then, you may run the tests by executing:
+You may run the tests by executing:

 ```bash
 phpunit -c app/